jayjay0317/Hands-On-ML-Study/Chapter_03/README.md

     - some algorithms (such as SVM) scale poorly with the size of the training set so OvO is preferred
     - most binary classification algorithms prefer OvR
 - Why use standardscaler on x_train (pixel brightness) increases accuracy?
+- Data augmentation forces the model to learn to be more tolerant to variations